hugoferrinholopes/hugoferrinholopes.github.io/_pages/research.md

     In *The Politics of Candidate Selection in Portugal (1975-2024)*<br>
     edited by Jorge M. Fernandes and Mariana Carmo Duarte<br>
     Routledge, London (in progress)<br>
-* The Higher the Office, the Narrower the Path: Youth Political Representation in Portugal<br>
+* The Higher the Office, the Narrower the Path?
+Youth Political Representation in Portugal<br>
     with Patrícia Silva<br>
     In *Political Youth Representation — A Global Perspective*<br>
     edited by Kira R. Kurz and Brittany Anlar<br>